deleok/minesweeper/readme.txt

 Team 4 Minesweeper

 Kara de Leon
-  - Time to complete: ~5 hours
+  - Time to complete: ~5 hours (less time spent due to being sick)
   - Shortcomings: My individual solution produced '.' for some hints on the second board and had difficulty reading input from the console.

 Kishan Vekaria